Computer Education

 Prerequisite: Basic computer skills including keyboarding and working with files.

 In today’s world, web pages are the most common medium for sharing ideas and information.
 Learning to design websites is an incredibly useful skill for any career path.
 This Web Design I course is a project-based course that teaches the basic principles of website planning, design, and creation.
 Students will create their own live, original web pages using the Hypertext Markup Language (HTML) and Cascading Style Sheet (CSS).
 Students will also explore other online website design mediums.
-By the end of this course, students will be able to explain how web pages are developed and viewed on the Internet, analyze and fix errors in existing websites, and create their very own multi page websites.
+By the end of this course, students will be able to explain how web pages are developed and viewed on the Internet, analyze and fix errors in existing websites, and create their very own multi-page websites.
 Students will learn the foundations of user interface design, rapid prototyping and user testing, and will work together to create professional, mobile responsive websites.

 Web Design II – HYBRID